 FDA Warnings and Risperdal Lawsuits

-In 2005, several years after Risperdal problems began to emerge, Janssen was required by the U.S. Food and Drug Administration add a black box warning to Risperdal.
+In 2005, several years after Risperdal problems began to emerge, Janssen was required by the U.S. Food and Drug Administration to add a black box warning to Risperdal.

 The black box statement was added as a result of reports that older patients treated for dementia with atypical antipsychotics had an increased risk of death when compared to patients in a placebo control group.
 The majority of the deaths appear to have been caused by heart related ailments such as heart disease and infections like pneumonia.